-SPDR ETFs are often easier to invest in versus buying stocks directly, but there is still a risk involved.
-They tend to be a safer investment option than individual stocks and maintain a lower level of volatility while still offering a return of investment.
+SPDR ETFs are often easier to invest in than individual stocks, but there is still a risk involved.
+They tend to be a safer investment option than individual stocks and maintain a lower level of volatility while still offering a return on investment.

 What are the tax benefits to buying SPDR ETFs?

-Understanding the tax benefits of buying ETFs involves knowing what capital gains taxes are.
-When you sell an asset and make a profit, you may owe taxes on that profit called a capital gains tax.
-You only pay capital gains taxes when you sell the ETF, not while you own it.
+When you sell an asset and make a profit, you may owe taxes on that profit, called a "capital gains tax."
+Understanding the tax benefits of buying ETFs involves knowing what that tax is.
+You only pay capital gains tax when you sell the ETF, not while you own it.